Tornadoes of 2016: October 3 (Dominican Republic)

 On October 3, during Hurricane Matthew, a tornado formed over the community of Oviedo in the province of Pedernales.
 12 homes were destroyed and a giant antenna was knocked down, although no deaths or injuries were reported.
-Despite the lack of context, the tornado could have been an EF3 on the Enhanced Fujita scale, making it the strongest on the country's history.

 October 6 (United States)

 On October 6, the Storm Prediction Center issued an enhanced risk for severe thunderstorms in the Kansas area, including the risk of tornadoes.
 Several tornadoes touched down, including two unseasonably strong tornadoes to the east of Salina.
 The first of these two tornadoes were an EF2 tornado that snapped trees and completely destroyed a barn.
 The second was a large EF3 stovepipe tornado that obliterated a double-wide manufactured home, tossed farm equipment, snapped and denuded trees, and rolled a Jeep 200 yd.
 Further to the east, tornadoes also touched down in Illinois and Iowa.
 This included an EF1 tornado that tracked from Davenport to Cordova, damaging trees, vehicles, and homes along its path.
 A homeless shelter in downtown Davenport sustained damage from this tornado.
 A total of 11 tornadoes were confirmed.